-Tears flow from the eye to the nose through a narrow tube called the tear duct.
-This tube can get blocked.
+Tears flow from the eye to the nose through narrow tubes called tear ducts.

-Blocked tear ducts are quite common.
-About 1 in 20 babies are born with a block in one or both of their tear ducts.
+Blocked tear ducts are common.
+About 1 in 20 babies are born with a blockage in one or both of their tear ducts.

 Symptoms of a blocked tear duct

-If your baby has a blocked tear duct, his eye will be watering constantly.
-When he wakes up, he might have an even worse discharge from his eye.
+If your baby has a blocked tear duct, their eye will water constantly.
+When your baby wakes up, they might also have a discharge from their eye.
 You might hear these symptoms called ‘watering eyes’ and ‘sticky eyes’.

-Other than the watering and discharge, your baby’s eye is perfectly normal.
+Other than the watering and sticky discharge, your baby’s eye is perfectly fine.

-- your baby’s eye or eyes look red
+- The whites of your baby’s eye or eyes look red.

-- you notice other symptoms like sensitivity to light or your baby constantly squeezing her eyes shut
+- You notice other symptoms like sensitivity to light or your baby constantly squeezing their eyes shut.

-- there’s a greenish discharge from your baby’s eye – this might mean it’s infected
+- There’s a greenish discharge from your baby’s eye.

 Treatment for a blocked tear duct

-A blocked tear duct usually gets better by itself, when the lower end of the tear duct opens up.
+A blocked tear duct usually gets better by itself, when the membrane inside the tear duct opens up.
 This usually happens by the time your baby turns one year old.

-If the tear duct is still blocked after your child reaches six months of age, your GP might refer you to a specialist.
-The specialist might use a fine probe under general anaesthetic to open up the duct.
+If the tear duct is still blocked after your child turns one year old, your GP might refer you to a specialist.
+The specialist might recommend a procedure to open up the duct.
+This would probably involve using a fine probe while your child is under general anaesthetic.